TheGalfins/GNSS_Compare/docs/user_manual/android_gnssMeasurements.rst

    pseudorangeTOW = (tRxGalileoTOW - tTxGalileo) * 1e-9 * Constants.SPEED_OF_LIGHT;
    pseudorangeE1_2nd = ((galileoTime - tTxGalileo) % Constants.NumberNanoSeconds100Milli) * 1e-9 * Constants.SPEED_OF_LIGHT;

 We have said that we need to test these two pseudoranges for some criteria.
-And the Java object containing the *health status* or the *states* that we wish to find if they are true or not is:
+And the Java variable containing the *health status* or the *states* that we wish to find if they are true or not is:

 .. code-block:: java